 Speak from the back of the throat

 Thomas Shelby speaks in a very low voice.
 To do his impression, you’ll have to speak from the back of the throat.
-You can help yourself by placing a hand onto your Adam’s apple.
+You can help yourself by placing a hand on your Adam’s apple.
 When speaking with a deeper voice your Adam’s apple ought to go down a bit.
 Most importantly you should feel resonance at the back of your throat.
 Also, after a while of doing the voice impression, you’ll start feeling irritation in your throat, that’s how you know you’re doing good.

 Use growling voice